 Chronic GVHD can also cause damage and scarring of your liver (cirrhosis).
 This can stop your liver working properly.

 If GVHD affects the glands that make tears, your eyes may become dry and painful.
 Sometimes your eyes feel like they’re burning, and it can be hard to tolerate bright light.
 GVHD of the eyes is called ocular GVHD.
-It occurs in 40 to 60% of people who have bone marrow or stem cell transplant from a donor.
+It happens in 4 to 6 out of 10 people who have bone marrow or stem cell transplants from a donor (40 to 60%).

 You may be short of breath and wheeze when you breathe.
-You may also have a persistent cough, and be more prone to chest infections.
+You may also have a persistent cough, and be more at risk of chest infections.

 The lining of the vagina may become inflamed or narrowed.
 This can make it uncomfortable to have sex.